mui/material-ui/docs/data/joy/guides/using-icon-libraries/using-icon-libraries.md

 {{"demo": "IconFontSizes.js"}}

-## 3rd-party icons
+## Third-party icons

-To use icon libraries, web font icons, or plain svg icons with Joy UI, apply the styles with specific CSS variables like the example below.
+To use other icon libraries, web font icons, or plain SVG icons with Joy UI, apply the styles with specific CSS variables as shown in the example below:

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';